 8. What will happen to the sewer systems if there is a flood?

-If there is high water, that is, flooding of the unprotected areas outside of the setback dykes, the sewer system will not be impacted, as the Water Pollution Control Plant is situated inside of the setback dikes along Wolfe Road.
+If there is high water, that is, flooding of the unprotected areas outside of the setback dikes, the sewer system will not be impacted, as the Water Pollution Control Plant is situated inside of the setback dikes along Wolfe Road.
 If flooding of the community in the vicinity of the Water Pollution Control Plant were to occur, however, the Plant could be rendered incapable of treating sewage and sewer backups may occur.

 9. Would our water supply be affected in any way?

 The community's water supply comes from wells located outside of the flood plain in the Sardis-Vedder Aquifer, which would not be impacted by a Fraser River flood.
 However, in the event of a catastrophic flood, the water distribution system in lower areas of the community could be impacted.

 Chilliwack Emergency Program - (604) 792-8713